Lead Contamination in Drinking Water: What You Need To KnowRSS

 While useful, lead is highly toxic.
 Federal, state, and local governments have worked to reduce the use of lead in many products over the past 40 years.
 Lead screening programs have helped to both prevent and treat exposed individuals.
 Despite making great progress to create awareness of the dangers of lead exposure, roughly 25% of households in the United States with children under the age of six contain significant amounts of lead-contaminated paint, dust, or soil.

 How Are People Exposed To Lead?

 Exposure to lead occurs mainly via inhalation of lead-contaminated dust particles or aerosols and ingestion of lead-contaminated food, water, and paints.
-Adults absorb 35-50% of lead intake through drinking water and the absorption rate for children is potentially even greater.
+Adults absorb 35-50% of lead intake through contamination in drinking water and the absorption rate for children is potentially even greater.

 Factors like age and physiological status increase the likelihood of absorption.
 In the human body, the greatest amount of lead is in our bones.
 Lead is also absorbed by soft tissue organs like the kidneys, liver, heart, and brain.
 The nervous system is very susceptible to lead poisoning.
 Prolonged lead exposure can cause headaches, poor attention span, irritability, memory loss, and apathy.
 Lead exposure is especially harmful to infants, fetuses, and children due to the developing nature of their brains.

 What Are Adverse Health Effects Of Lead Poisoning?

 Unfortunately, lead poisoning remains a common pediatric health problem in the United States.
 Pregnant mothers exposed to lead can transfer this heavy metal to their developing fetus.

 The effects of lead exposure in children include, but are not limited to: